SadeghAllahverdi/SignLanguage-project/README.md

 # Explainable Transformer Architecture for Word-Level Sign Language Classification

 ## 📌 Project Overview
-This project explores a **transformer-based deep learning model** for **word-level sign language classification**, with a strong emphasis on **model explainability**.
+This project explores a **transformer-based model** for **word-level sign language classification**, with a strong emphasis on **model explainability**.
 The approach utilizes **saliency maps** to analyze and interpret model decisions, improving transparency in predictions.

 ## 📊 Key Highlights
 - **📚 Datasets**